ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 the time when the event will occur will be used to determine when to post reminders.
 If the user has set a reminder the bot will post a message before the actual event starts.

-Commands for seeing what up and coming events as well as the details on a command should also exist.
+Commands for seeing what up-and-coming events as well as the details on a command should also exist.

 The event object will contain the following: